Aditya-Bajpai/AI-bootcamp-project-Aditya-Bajpai/README.md

-# This id the project of Aditya Bajpai for AI bootcamp
+# This is the project of Aditya Bajpai for AI bootcamp

 ### In the project we have a website which classifies the likelihood of a person getting diabetes based on a various set of input features